-If you are familiar with homemade ice cream at all then you know that the flavor and texture outshines all the “store bought” stuff.
+If you are familiar with homemade ice cream at all then you know that the flavor and texture outshine all the “store-bought” stuff.
 There is the satisfaction of knowing you made it first of all, but couple that frozen desert with your favorite fresh fruit and you have a heavenly combination.

 Very little has changed with the White Mountain ice cream maker since its inception in 1853.
 Oh, there may have been a few tweaks here and there but the fine quality craftsmanship remained the same.